wyleyr/hankel1867tr/03-I-Exposition.md

 <dfn>Principle of Permanence of Formal Laws</dfn> and consists in the following:
-if two forms expressed in the general signs of arithmetica universalis are equal to one another, then they shall also remain equal to each other when the signs cease to signify simple magnitudes and as a result the operations acquire some other content.
+if two forms expressed in the general signs of arithmetica universalis are equal to one another, then they shall also remain equal to each other whenever the signs cease to signify simple magnitudes, and thus the operations also acquire some other content.
 </p>
 </div>